-Securities or money market instruments issued or guaranteed by Poland, Czech Republic, Hungary, Turkey, Russia or Austria may exceed 35 % of the fund assets if the fund assets are invested in at least six different issues, with an investment in any single issue not exceeding 30 % of the fund assets.
+Securities or money market instruments issued or guaranteed by Poland, Hungary or Turkey may exceed 35 % of the fund assets provided that the fund invests in at least six different issues, with an investment in any single issue not exceeding 30 % of the fund assets.

-The fund may purchase not fully paid-in securities or money market instruments and subscription rights for such instruments or other not fully paid-in financial instruments.
+Not fully paid-in securities or money market instruments and subscription rights for such instruments or other not fully paid-in financial instruments may only be purchased for up to 10 % of the fund assets.